Fans 4ONE OK ROCK LogoONE OK ROCK Logounofficial wiki / fan page

 Fanbase name

-Fans of ONE OK ROCK are most commonly referred to as OORers (or ONE OK ROCKers), read as "ONE OK ROCKers" in English (jp: "ワンオクロッカー", WAN OKU ROKKA).
-This nickname has become the widely embraced way for fans to express their shared passion for the band.
+Fans of ONE OK ROCK are most commonly referred to as OORers (sometimes written as ONE OK ROCKers, jp: "ワンオクロッカー", WAN OKU ROKKA).
+This nickname has become the most widely embraced way for fans to express their shared passion for the band.

 What is PRIMAL FOOTMARK?